drorm/ria/README.md

 ## Requirements

-- A postgres database that Dani can connect to and query
+- A postgres database that RIA can connect to and query
 - Access to a GPT type of engine:
   - An openAI account